Top 5 Must-See Sites on a Gaudi Architecture Tour in Barcelona Spain

 Joseph Batllo bought the property on the prestigious Passeig de Garcia and gave Antoni Gaudi full creative freedom to transform it.
 Gaudi’s love of animal and nature themes is evident in the design of Casa Batllo.
 The balconies resemble a human skull and the home’s columns are shaped like human bones.
 As a result, the property is sometimes referred to as the House of Bones.
 The entry staircase is made of wood and resembles a dragon’s vertebrae while the rooftop is designed to resemble a dragon’s back.
 The rooftop chimneys are decorated in mosaics to resemble clouds and rain.
 The interior is designed to mimic the sea.
 The central courtyard is covered in marine blue-colored tiles, the ceiling is shaped in wavelike swirls toward a sun-shaped chandelier and the stained glass windows have a water bubble appearance.

 Be sure to purchase Casa Batllo tickets online.
-I suggest purchasing an early ticket, the lines for entry are long and you will have to wait.
+I suggest purchasing an early ticket, the entry lines are long and you will have to wait.
 Avoid disappointment by preparing yourself for crowded spaces.
 The property was quite warm in the summer.

 Casa Batllo